Serbs of Vukovar: Culture

-Serbian Orthodox Church of St Nicholas in Vukovar is one of the oldest baroque buildings of the Serbian community north of the Sava River.
+Church of St. Nicholas in Vukovar is one of the oldest baroque Serbian Orthodox churches.
 Present day church was built in the period from 1733 till 1737.
-St Nicholas inventory along church itself, is stated separately in Register of Cultural Goods of Croatia as a collection protected cultural property.
+The Inventory of the Church of St. Nicholas, along with church itself, is listed in Register of Cultural Goods of Croatia as a protected cultural property.

-Next to the Church of St. Nicholas is located Serbian Home, established in 1733 with current building dating back to 1905.
-Building is today subject to ownership dispute between town and Serbian Orthodox Church.
-Since 1991 building is temporary facility for religious rites until church interior renovation of Church of St. Nicholas is completed.
+Next to the Church of St. Nicholas is located Serbian Home, established in 1733, with current building dating back to 1905.
+Building is today subject to ownership dispute between the city and Serbian Orthodox Church.